Kingston Range

 Summary:

-I began finding crystals the more South I went, especially as I climbed the slopes.
-Be cautious of rattlesnakes out here, and I would assume there are large spiders as well based on my other experiences in the region.
+I began finding crystals the more South I went, especially as I climbed the slope.

 An off-road vehicle like an ATV or Polaris would be fantastic to get around this spot.
 You can get to the wash (where I marked the GPS coordinates) with any car, but you’ll have to hike in.
 The roads to get here from the nearby town of Baker are a little beat up, but they’re paved.